 I ran Adam through some reps and began observing him.
 It wasn’t long before I had him down to almost a 1.5 second draw.
 Not bad!

 Adam didn’t need to burn through thousands of rounds to improve and neither do you.
 I'm going to share the same program with used with him and countless others.
 Are you ready to level up?

 To run this program, you’re going to need a shot timer and some other things, but don’t worry.
 You don't have to buy anything to get started.
 In fact, I put together this handy field guide with links to the things you need all in one place.

 Just click here to get free access.

-As you begin this training protocol, it’s assumed that you have the necessary background and experience in the safe use and handling of firearms and that you adhere to the fundamental rules of firearms safety listed below.
+Before you begin this training protocol, you have to have the necessary background and experience in the safe use and handling of firearms and adhere to the fundamental rules of firearms safety listed below.
 If you lack the background and experience in this matter, please seek out training from a professional firearms instructor in your area before attempting this protocol.